App Settings

 Select your App.

-Go back to the app builder and copy the content under App Store.
+Go back to the app builder and copy the instructions.

 Google Ads